 Lao Airlines Alternatives

-However, most domestic routes are only served by Lao Airlines, so if you want to get around by air in Laos, Lao Airlines has the market cornered.
+If you’re planning to fly within Laos, however, most domestic routes are only served by Lao Airlines.
+So, if you want to get around by air in Laos, Lao Airlines has the market cornered.

 Or…you could take your chances for 20-40 minutes in the air with an airline as dependable as any other.